mwales/security/README.md

 * largest_block_size : If you have a bunch of files and you want to find out what is the largest block size that all the files could be evenly divided with.
 (I have no idea why I created this...)

+* outputJudge : Script that CTF challenge authors / or teachers can use to give to students for them to evaluate their programs output.

 * ReverseCRC : Tool that will brute force determine all the possible CRC-8 and CRC-16 seed values for an arbitrary blob of hexadecimal data.